Improving Topological Detection of Weather Regimes in climate dynamical systems: Introduction

 Furthermore, their method overcomes several limitations of earlier methods: it does not require the number of regimes to be set in advance and scales efficiently to large, high-dimensional datasets.

 A limitation of their method is that, in some cases, the choice of density estimator can significantly influence regime identification.
-In \cite{strommen2023topological}, two estimators are considered: Gaussian KDE and direct binning method (histogramming).
+In S23, two estimators are considered: Gaussian kernel density estimation (KDE) and direct binning method (histogramming).
 KDE can be viewed as a smooth, continuous analogue of direct binning.
 Both methods require careful tuning of parameters (the bandwidth in KDE or the number of bins in direct binning) to avoid under-smoothing noise or over-smoothing meaningful structure.
 Although automatic bandwidth-selection rules such as Scott’s rule exist for KDE, the resulting Gaussian KDE–based bifiltration may still over--smooth small-scale yet dynamically significant features.

-This limitation is evident in the JetLat dataset (Section~\ref{subsec:jetlat}), where the jet latitude index exhibits a trimodal distribution corresponding to southern, central, and northern jet positions.
-The southern jet regime, however, is not well separated and therefore fails to appear as a distinct connected component in the KDE-based bifiltration (see Section~\ref{subsec:jetlat}).
+This limitation is evident when studying the North Atlantic jet latitude index, which exhibits a trimodal distribution corresponding to southern, central, and northern jet positions.
+The southern jet regime, however, is not well separated \citep{woollings2010variability, strommen2023topological} and therefore fails to appear as a distinct connected component in the KDE-based bifiltration (see Section~\ref{subsec:jetlat}).

-A similar issue arises in the Charney–DeVore system (Section~\ref{subsec:cdv}).
-It's attractor exhibits two regimes, one of which contains a set of low-density loops that spiral outward in phase space and are clearly visible by eye (see Fig.~\ref{fig:CDV_comparison}).
+A similar issue arises in the Charney–DeVore system.
+Its attractor exhibits two regimes, one of which contains a set of low-density loops that spiral outward in phase space and are clearly visible by eye (see Fig.~\ref{fig:CDV_comparison}).
 The Gaussian KDE tends to smooth over these thin structures and, as a result, the topological method fails to detect them.
-While the direct binning approach improves the detection of these features, it remains less reliable, being highly sensitive to bin size, bin alignment, and data dimensionality \cite{Scott1992, Silverman1986}.
+While the direct binning approach improves the detection of these features, it remains less reliable, being highly sensitive to bin size, bin alignment, and data dimensionality \citep{Scott1992, Silverman1986}.